 Reliable phenotype definitions are important for research and clinical practice.
 They are useful for describing the natural history of the disease and for studying underlying mechanisms and the role of environmental and genetic factors.
-In the clinical setting, the ability to allocate children to phenotypes allows informed counselling of parents and is a prerequisite for phenotype-specific treatment [5, 6].
-More accurate phenotype definitions might also help to explain seemingly conflicting results in time trends and international prevalence of asthma [19, 35].
+In the clinical setting, the ability to allocate children to phenotypes allows informed counselling of parents and is a prerequisite for phenotype-specific treatment [5-7].
+More accurate phenotype definitions might also help to explain seemingly conflicting results in time trends and international prevalence of asthma [20, 36].

-In all these settings, phenotypes are only useful if they reflect true aetiological entities.
-Statistical techniques that are designed to detect the structures underlying multivariate data, such as latent class analysis, have the potential to identify such phenotypes.
-However, because these methods are exploratory, it is important to validate the resulting phenotypes.
+In all these settings, phenotypes are useful only if they reflect true disease entities.
+Statistical techniques which are designed to detect the structures underlying multivariate data, such as LCA, have the potential to identify such phenotypes.
+But, because these methods are exploratory, it is important to validate the resulting phenotypes.
 In the present study, recent outcome data were used to provide support for phenotypes identified from early symptoms and physiological measurements.
-Identifying similar phenotypes using independent data sets is an additional necessary validation step (external validation).
-Further development of this approach and application to other cohorts should help increase understanding of phenotypic variability, not only in childhood respiratory disorders but also in adult obstructive airway diseases, where phenotype definition is an equally important issue [9].
+Identifying similar phenotypes using independent data sets is an additional necessary step for validating these findings.
+Further development of this approach and application to other cohorts should help increase our understanding of phenotypic variability not only in childhood respiratory disorders but also in adult obstructive airway diseases, where phenotype definition is an equally important issue [10].